What does it mean to default on a personal loan?

 Consider debt consolidation

 Once your lender has reported missed payments to the credit bureaus, finding favorable refinancing or debt consolidation terms may be tough.
 But if your credit is still strong, consider debt consolidation.
-This can be especially helpful if you have other unsecured debts, such as outstanding credit card balances.
+This can be especially helpful if you have other high-interest debts, such as outstanding credit card balances.

 Talk to a credit counselor

-A credit counselor can help you create a plan to repay your debt and avoid future financial issues.
+A credit counselor can help you create a plan to help you repay your debt and avoid future financial issues.
 They can help you create a better budget, develop your money management skills and find ways to repay your debt efficiently.

 How to avoid defaulting on a personal loan

-Disclosure: This article is for educational purposes.
+This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.